 Worldbuilding Week: Merothian Emnities

-We’re continuing Worldbuilding week with a look at who the Merothians as a group hate, and who hates them. they say you can judge people by their enemies, so this both helps form a background a player can draw from, and gives guidance for things like bane weapons and favored enemies.
+We’re continuing Worldbuilding week with a look at who the Merothians as a group hate, and who hates them.
+They say you can judge people by their enemies, so this both helps form a background a player can draw from, and gives guidance for things like common bane weapons and favored enemies.
 It also helps a GM know what to use for “Merothian” combat encounters.

 Merothia was once a powerful coalition of proud baronies, feared by its foes and respected by its allies.
 Free Knights were well-known champions of freedom and liberty, and honored in every city that looked toward the light.

 But now, everyone (except dwarves) look at Merothia as a failed land and see Merothians primarily as peasants who proved they cannot manage (and do not deserve) self-rule.